Saleen: Colorlab Automotive Paints

-During the development of the Saleen SR in year 1995, Saleen formed a strategic partnership with BASF that resulted in the development of unique paint color formulations coupled with advertising centered around Saleen products.
-During this time, the Saleen paint color "Mystic" was formulated which gave the color a chameleoon-like effect.
-Shortly after, an updated color called "Rainbow" was released as an evolved version of the "Mystic" color which gave a more chameleon-like effect by displaying more color changes.
+During the development of the Saleen SR in 1995, Saleen formed a strategic partnership with BASF that resulted in the development of unique paint color formulations coupled with advertising centered around Saleen products.
+During this time, the Saleen paint color "Mystic" was formulated to give the color a chameleon-like effect.
+In 2014, Saleen signed an agreement that made BASF the exclusive paint supplier for Saleen.